 Answer: Print args.length.
 It will print 0.
 That means it is empty.
 But, if it is null, then it will be thrown a NullPointerException.

-What is Checked and Unchecked Exception?
+What is a Checked and Unchecked Exception?

 Answer: A checked exception is some subclass of Exception (or Exception itself), excluding class RuntimeException and its subclasses.
-Making an exception checked, forces the client programmers to deal with the possibility that the
+Making an exception checked forces the client programmers to deal with the possibility that the

 exception will be thrown.
-Example: IOException has thrown by java.io.FileInputStream’s read() method· Unchecked exceptions are Runtime Exception and any of its subclasses.
+Example: IOException has been thrown by java.io.FileInputStream’s read() method· Unchecked exceptions are Runtime Exception and any of its subclasses.

 Example: StringIndexOutOfBoundsException thrown by String’s charAt() method· Checked exceptions must be caught at compile time.
 Runtime exceptions do not need to be.
 Errors often cannot be.